wavefrontHQ/docs/pages/doc/authorization.md

   - Super Admin
   - Dashboard creator
   - Users who were granted modify access
-* Users in the Everyone group continue to have View and Modify access to dashboards that existed before the switch -- and all users in that group can remove the Everyone group from the access list and add other users or groups.
+* Users in the Everyone group continue to have View & Modify access to dashboards that existed before the switch -- and all users in the Everyone group can remove the Everyone group from the dashboard's access list and add other users or groups.
 * If the administrator changes the Security system preference back so Everyone has access to new dashboards, then dashboards that were created while the setting was Creator only continue to be protected by access control.

 ## Example: Can Dana View or Modify Dashboard X?